Flinders is a beautiful and historic coastal village overlooking Western Port Bay, just over an hour’s drive south from Melbourne.

 The town was named by George Bass after his friend, the explorer and British naval officer Matthew Flinders.
 Settlement commenced in 1854 and many pioneers and settlers are buried at the Flinders cemetery.
 Flinders Post Office opened on 7 March 1863 as the population grew.

 Fishing and providing timber for the railways were important early industries.
 Fishermen settled in cottages on the beach near the jetty, where the catch was kept alive in floating coops before being sent to market.

-A number of historical buildings exist within the town, complemented by several antique shops, the Flinders Fine Art Gallery and the popular Flinders Bakehouse Cafe.
+A number of historical buildings exist within the town, complemented by several antique shops, restaurants and cafes, a chocolate maker, village store and the 125 year-old Flinders Hotel.

 Attractions along the coast include Bass Park which provides spectacular views down to the Flinders Jetty and across Western Port, as well as being home to a monument dedicated to George Bass and Matthew Flinders who were the first explorers in the area.

 The weedy sea-dragon, whose habitat is beneath the Flinders Pier, attracts snorkelers from around the world to view this unique marine creature.
 This area is also popular for sailing, fishing, and other water sports.